pingcap/docs-cn/system-variables.md

 >
 > Only the default value of `OFF` can be considered safe.
 Setting `tidb_enable_noop_functions=1` might lead to unexpected behaviors in your application, because it permits TiDB to ignore certain syntax without providing an error.
 For example, the syntax `START TRANSACTION READ ONLY` is permitted, but the transaction remains in read-write mode.

+### tidb_enable_outer_join_reorder <span class="version-mark">New in v6.1.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Default value: `ON`
+- Since v6.1.0, the [Join Reorder](/join-reorder.md) algorithm of TiDB supports Outer Join.
+This variable controls the support behavior, and the default value is `ON`.
+- For a cluster upgraded from a version earlier than v6.1.0, the default value is still `TRUE`.

 ### tidb_enable_paging <span class="version-mark">New in v5.4.0</span>

 - Scope: SESSION | GLOBAL